A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Uncertainty quantification

 \section{Uncertainty quantification}

-In Sect.~\ref{subsec:uq_mn}, we introduce a fast UQ method for PnPMass.
-This approach is based on moment networks, originally proposed by \citet{Jeffrey2020a} to quantify uncertainty in end-to-end deep learning models such as DeepMass.
+In Sect.~\ref{subsec:uq_mn} we introduced a fast UQ method for PnPMass.
+This approach is based on moment networks that were originally proposed by \citet{Jeffrey2020a} to quantify uncertainty in end-to-end deep-learning models such as DeepMass.

-To the best of our knowledge, this is the first UQ method within the PnP framework that does not rely on ensembles or posterior sampling---both of which can be computationally demanding.
-Ensemble-based approaches estimate uncertainty by training and evaluating multiple networks, capturing variability across model parameters \citep{Shi2021, TerrisAIRIPlugandplayAlgorithm2025}.
-Posterior sampling methods, in contrast, are Bayesian UQ methods that seek to approximate the posterior distribution of the reconstructed images, given some implicit or explicit priors.
+To the best of our knowledge, this is the first UQ method within the PnP framework that does not rely on ensembles or posterior sampling, both of which can be computationally demanding.
+Ensemble-based approaches estimate the uncertainty by training and evaluating multiple networks and by capturing variability across the model parameters \citep{Shi2021, TerrisAIRIPlugandplayAlgorithm2025}.
+Posterior sampling methods, in contrast, are Bayesian UQ methods that seek to approximate the posterior distribution of the reconstructed images based on some implicit or explicit priors.
 For example, \citet{LaumontBayesianImaging2022} combined implicit PnP priors with Langevin diffusion to draw posterior samples.
-Alternatively, \citet{Ekmekci2021} proposed a Bayesian extension of the PnP framework by placing a prior over the denoiser's parameters and propagating uncertainty through the reconstruction pipeline.
+Alternatively, \citet{Ekmekci2021} proposed a Bayesian extension of the PnP framework by placing a prior over the denoiser parameters and propagating the uncertainty through the reconstruction pipeline.

-A sampling-free method was introduced by \citet{PostelsSamplingFreeEpistemic2019} to approximate uncertainty in Monte-Carlo dropout networks.
-This approach could in principle be adapted to the Bayesian PnP framework proposed by \citet{Ekmekci2021} as a way to reduce computational costs.
-This line of research targets uncertainties in the model design and parameters---commonly referred to as epistemic uncertainty---and is left for future work.
-In contrast, the present study assumes perfect model design and training, and instead quantifies irreducible uncertainty arising from data noise---known as aleatoric uncertainty.
-We refer readers to \citet{AbdarReviewUncertainty2021} for a broader discussion of the distinction between epistemic and aleatoric uncertainty.
+A sampling-free method was introduced by \citet{PostelsSamplingFreeEpistemic2019} to approximate uncertainty in Monte Carlo dropout networks.
+This approach could in principle be adapted to the Bayesian PnP framework proposed by \citet{Ekmekci2021} as a way to reduce computational cost.
+This line of research targets uncertainties in the model design and parameters (commonly referred to as epistemic uncertainty) and is left for future work.
+In contrast, we assumed a perfect model design and training, and we instead quantified irreducible uncertainty arising from data noise, known as aleatoric uncertainty.
+We refer to \citet{AbdarReviewUncertainty2021} for a broader discussion of the distinction between epistemic and aleatoric uncertainty.

 Next, in Sect.~\ref{subsec:uq_cqr}, we describe the CQR algorithm \citep{Romano2019}, which was adapted for mass mapping in a previous work \citep{LetermeDistributionfreeUncertainty2025}.
 This method serves as a postprocessing step that can be applied to any reconstruction method with an initial uncertainty estimate, providing per-pixel non-asymptotic marginal coverage guarantees without relying on prior assumptions about the data distribution.